 Alternative Medicine comes with many claims of great success.
 Some therapies offered are good, some do not do much and others are dangerous.
 How do we know if a therapy is good and really works?
 As we have learned, testimonials, often used to promote therapies, are really not proof of effectiveness.
-The fact that many problems naturally improve over time, even when no therapy is applied, and the fact that just doing something can lead to improvement even when the therapy physically has no way to improve things, can make it difficult to determine if a therapy actually brings about improvement.
-So, how can we know we are not being fooled by the appearance of a therapy’s effectiveness?
+The fact that many problems naturally improve over time, even when no therapy is applied, and the fact that just doing something can lead to improvement even when the therapy physically has no way to improve things, can make it difficult to determine if a therapy actually brings about improvement. … Read the rest

 There are two main types of evidence.